Skip to main content ↓

 Cutting down the time it takes to find and close new customers is key to increasing revenue.
 Not only that, it’s good for team morale and keeps employees from feeling burnt out.

 Filling your pipeline with highly qualified leads is the first step to quick sales.
 First, start by analyzing where your leads come from.
-With Nutshell’s leads report, a sales manager can clearly see how many leads each source is generating over a specific timeframe:
+With Nutshell’s lead reporting feature, a sales manager can clearly see how many leads each source is generating over a specific timeframe:

 lead sources sales metric